Types of Surgery

-When antiepileptic drugs fail to control or reduce seizures, surgery on the brain may be considered.
+When AEDs fail to control or reduce seizures, surgery on the brain may be considered.
 Although some of the techniques are recent, surgical removal of seizure-producing areas of the brain has been an accepted form of treatment for more than 50 years.

 Brain surgery can be a successful way of treating epilepsy.
 Surgery is most likely to be considered when someone with epilepsy: